 Smart Gadgets in the Home

 72% of Americans with smart home devices want voice control capabilities and 48% of Americans with smart home devices already have voice control capabilities.
+This might explain the demand for a state of the art Smart Home across the globe.
 From appliances to lighting to speakers, almost everything in your home is connected to the internet and can be controlled remotely nowadays, whether by a smart device or your own voice.
 While these types of devices undoubtedly change the way you live your everyday life, most noticeably making in the way that they make daily chores easier, they also have the potential to cut down on energy use and decrease the environmental impact your home has.
 Philips Hue, for example, has introduced a line of color-customizable smart bulbs that feature motion sensors with the ability to turn lights on or off based on your presence and dimmer switches to keep your energy usage low.

 AI Intelligence Changing the Buying Process

 While adding machines into a process that is usually so dependent on emotional connections and selling points might seem counterproductive, artificial intelligence has actually enhanced the way people buy and sell houses.
 If you’ve purchased a home or are in the process of doing so, then you’ll understand just how long and drawn-out the process can be.
 This process has been evolving with the creation of digital mortgage brokers, which use smart analytics to help home buyers obtain a mortgage online, at any time and from a device of their choosing.
 By using artificial intelligence to allow machine learning and algorithms to aid consumers in their journey, the process is completed at a lower cost and with much more accuracy.
 This results in a better buying process that suits the customer’s specific needs.

 Virtual Reality Disrupting the Industry